SimonCzEdu/Future-Window---CI-Project---01/README.md

 ## Site Structure

 Future Windows website has 3 main pages plus a "Thank you" page for form submission.
 The [Home](index.html) is the default loading page, the [Gallery](gallery.html), and [Contact Us](form.html) pages are all accessible primarily from the navigation menu.
 The [Submission note](submission.html) is displayed upon submitting the form.
 [Gallery](gallery.html) also has internal navigation to quickly and easily 'jump' to Light and Cold sections of photographs.
-All navigation can be hidden with checkboxes at any time and is by design always visible otherwise (position:fixed).
+All navigation can be hidden with checkboxes at any time and is by design always visible (position:fixed).

 [Back to top](<#contents>)